dwainejade/web-module-challenge-scope-and-closure/README.md

 ## Objectives

-Explain function scope
+- Explain function scope

-  - Scope is the objects the function has access to.
-Locally scoped objects are only available inside of the function.
-Globally scoped is available to all.

-Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript.
+- Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript.

 ## Introduction